Protospace/holodeck-door/README.md

 This repository documents a "Holodeck Door" used at Protospace.

-The Holodeck dooor is numaticallyy operated pocket door with a StarTrek themed door on the outside, and a SteamPuck decor lounge on the other side.
+The Holodeck dooor is pneumatically operated pocket door with a StarTrek themed door on the outside, and a SteamPuck decor lounge on the other side.

 The door slides open when the door is activated and then gently closes after a timeout.